 Technology and research are an ever-developing state in modern dentistry.
 What’s available in some areas may not be in others.
 Or certain treatments have to be determined on a case-by-case basis, depending on the person’s health, oral anatomy, and the expertise of their dental provider.

-Leading Conroe, Spring, The Woodlands periodontist Dr. Kip Saunders is one of the most experienced implantology specialist in The Woodlands and North Houston.
+Leading Conroe, Spring, The Woodlands periodontist is one of the most experienced implantology specialist in The Woodlands and North Houston.
 By incorporating proven technology and combining it with his 30+ years of experience in patient care, we can provide the highest quality services to each and every patient.
-Dr. Saunders is part of ongoing professional development groups who are committed to staying abreast of the latest developments and scientific research, including the Greater Houston Society of Periodontics, Pankey Institute Dental Study Group, Texas Society of Periodontics, Brazos Valley District Dental Society, and American Dental Association.
+One of our doctors at PCE is part of ongoing professional development groups who are committed to staying abreast of the latest developments and scientific research, including the Greater Houston Society of Periodontics, Pankey Institute Dental Study Group, Texas Society of Periodontics, Brazos Valley District Dental Society, and American Dental Association.
 Call us today for an appointment!